What Type of Sedation Can I Get for Wisdom Teeth Extraction?

 Local anesthesia lasts between four to six hours, although you may experience numbness for up to 24-hours after your procedure.
 IV sedation and general anesthesia last about six hours.
 Once an IV sedation is removed you will wake up in about twenty minutes.
 Your dentist will likely take you to a recovery room once you are awake to ensure you have time to properly wake up.

 It’s important that you have a friend or family member to pick you up after your wisdom teeth extraction surgery.
-Don’t rely on an uber or taxi.
-You will likely need someone to help get you from the vehicle into your house and make sure you are okay for the rest of the day.
+You cannot rely on an uber or taxi.
+You will need someone to help get you from the vehicle into your house and make sure you are okay for the rest of the day.

 If you think you need your wisdom teeth removed, book an appointment with our friendly dentists at Gentle Dental.
-During your regular dental examination, we’ll assess your teeth including an intra-oral exam and a full jaw x-ray.
+During your regular dental examination, we’ll assess your teeth including an intra-oral exam and we can offer an additional full jaw x-ray.

 We have a wealth of experience removing both un-restorable teeth and impacted wisdom teeth, as painlessly as possible.